forestgrape/coronavirus/coronavirus.md

 * Besides energy mammals including us humans need extern organic sources for vitamins, essential amino acids, essential fatty acids, ...
 * Many forms of life live in symbiotic relations with many other forms of life: each form providing what it is best at providing at.
 Sometimes out of relations, permanently coupled life forms develop: E.g. mitochondria as cell organelles.

-> Cell forming forms usually just need the ingredients/raw material and are able to produce the enzymes/machines.
-Where as viruses by definition don't produce all needed enzymes/machines.
+> Cell forming forms usually just need the ingredients/raw material and are able to produce the enzymes (the machines).
+Where as [viruses](#virus) by definition don't produce all needed enzymes/machines.

 Many interactions between life forms turned out to be beneficial and some of these even evolved into permanent couplings.

 ### Keeping the Metabolism Immune
-Most life forms have have some mechanisms to keep their metabolism immune.
+Most life forms have have some mechanisms to keep their metabolism immune i.e. reducing interactions and thus making it more .
 These mechanisms are called [immune system](./immune_system.md).
-A simple and effective way of doing so, is shielding the metabolism by semipermeable membranes.
+A simple and effective way of doing so, is shielding the metabolism by (semipermeable) membranes.
 The membranes evolved vary in permeability, thickness and rigidity.

 #### Cell Forming Life Forms
 **[in work]**
 As noted all forms of life which encode their entire metabolism are dsDNA based.
-Many [to check if all] of these forms have their entire metabolism inside semipermeable membranes [to check: all double layer lipid?].
+Many [to check if all] of these forms have their metabolism inside semipermeable membranes [to check: all double layer lipid?].
 Such a structure is called a cell.
-The cell can be subdivided again by membranes into different compartments and thereby giving rise to cell organelles.

-> ##### Eukaryotes
-> Forms, that additionally shield their genome by an inner membrane.
-This inner structure is called nucleus.
-Forms of life having a nucleus (Latin for kernel) are called *eukaryotes* (naming done in the 60's from eu and karyo=kernel).
+Some cells have just the outer membrane:

 > ##### Prokaryotes
 > Some forms of life have just this outer membrane but no inner membrane shielding the genome away from the main metabolism.
 These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).

+Some cells are subdivided again by membranes into different compartments which are called cell organelles.
+If the genome is shielded by a kernel genome is shielded by a membrane this organelle is called nucleus.

+> ##### Eukaryotes
+> Cell forming life forms shielding their genome by an inner membrane are called *eukaryotes* (naming done in the 60's from eu=well (sounds well?) and karyo=kernel).
+This inner structure is called nucleus.

 * Prokaryotes